nickjbrowning/cscs-docs/docs/access/mfa.md

 1. Access any of the CSCS Web applications such as [`account.cscs.ch`](https://account.cscs.ch), Jupyter, etc., on a new browser session which will redirects you to the CSCS login page.
 2. Log in with your username and password.
 3. You will be asked to key in a code which CSCS Authentication system sent to you by email.
-   After successfaul validation of the code you will be redirected to the next page which present a QR code.
+   After successful validation of the code you will be redirected to the next page which present a QR code.
 4. Scan the QR code with the authenticator app that was installed on your mobile device.
    After scanning the QR code the authenticator app will start generating a new 6 digit OTP every 60 seconds.
 5. To complete the OTP registration process, please enter the 6 digit OTP from the authenticator app at the bottom of the the same QR code page.
 Optionally, you can input your device name where you imported the OTP seed by scanning the QR code